Meet the Team

 Sophie is passionate about helping children develop their speech and language and seeing them thrive and achieve their goals.

-Sophie is a member of Speech Pathology Australia.
+Sophie is Sounds Write trained, and a member of Speech Pathology Australia.

 Vivega Magendren